Pathoschild/smapi-mod-dump/source/~bcmpinc/AlwaysScrollMap/README.md

 * doing out-of-bounds glitches;
 * checking for out of bounds objects.

+It can be toggled on/off using the ';' button (or any other button you specify in config.json).

 ## Config
+Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.
-* Enabled: Should the mod be enabled upon loading the game?
+* EnabledIndoors: Should the mod be enabled in indoor areas upon loading the game?
 Default = true.
+* EnabledOutdoors: Should the mod be enabled in outdoor areas upon loading the game?
+Default = false.
 * ToggleScroll: The key used to toggle always scroll map.
 Default = OemSemicolon.

 ## Known bugs